YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If a clinic gives a fixed graft number and confirms surgery only from a few photos, ask what will be checked in person before extraction begins.
 A photo estimate can be useful as a range, but the final decision must be made after direct examination.
 The separate question of whether a hair transplant plan can be trusted from photos alone matters here.

 The second opinion should make the plan more precise, not more confusing.
 It should clarify whether the photo plan is provisional, what might change on surgery day, and whether the donor area can safely support the suggested number.
+If you are using the second opinion before flying, compare it with case review before travel.
+Donor capacity, hairline priority, graft range, refusal risk, and follow-up should all be visible.

 A second opinion has more value when the person giving it is medically responsible for hairline design, donor management, recipient area planning, and surgical risk.
 A coordinator may be helpful with scheduling, photos, travel, and general information, but the surgical plan should not become a sales conversation.